 Treatment for polyps

 - Nasal polyps – medications such as cortisone and steroids to hinder growth or surgical removal.
 If the person has a history of hay fever, then this underlying condition will be treated to help prevent the recurrence of nasal polyps.

 - Colorectal polyps – the polyps are surgically removed.
 Sometimes, the polyps can be removed during the colonoscopy with a small 'snare' or hot forcep.
 The polyps should then be tested for cancer.
 Possible complications of removing polyps include excessive bleeding and damage to the bowel.

-- Endometrial polyps – a surgical technique called curettage is generally used to treat endometrial polyps.
+- Endometrial polyps – a surgical technique called is generally used to treat endometrial polyps.
 The cervix (entrance to the uterus) is gently dilated, allowing the insertion of special instruments.
 The endometrium and associated polyps are removed.